charliecalvert/CloudNotes/Assignments/MongoStarter.md

 ## Turn it in

-Attach a screenshot of the mongo client running in the bash shell and using **find** to show the contents of a collection you created.
+Attach a screenshot of the mongo shell running in the bash shell and using **find** to show the contents of a collection you created.
 For instance, show the output of this command:

 <pre>
 db.lincoln.find()
+db.prog219_lastname.settings()
 </pre>

 **NOTE**: _Do not put your screen shot in a zip file or embed it in a word document.
 Simply attach the screen shot to your assignment when you turn it in._